 Have an idea of what you want to produce before you start working.
 You can always change your mind, but it would help you focus your efforts.
 Do you want to:

 Produce a “Family Tree”, following a line of ancestors back through time?

-Produce an “Extended Family Tree”, showing all of the descendents of a particular ancestor?
+Produce an “Extended Family Tree”, showing all of the descendants of a particular ancestor?